telerik/ajax-docs/general-information/web-config-settings-overview.md

 ## Control Properties You Can Set From the web.config

 There are various control properties that you can set from the web.config for an application-wide effect.
-This includes [scripts CDN]({%slug scriptmanager/cdn-support/overview%}), [skins CDN]({%slug stylesheetmanager/cdn-support/overview%}), [render mode]({%slug controls/render-modes%}), [skin]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/skin-registration%}), etc.
+This includes [scripts CDN]({%slug scriptmanager/cdn-support/overview%}), [skins CDN]({%slug stylesheetmanager/cdn-support/overview%}), [render mode]({%slug controls/render-modes%}), [skin]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/skin-registration%}), and so on.

  Such keys are added under the `<appSettings>` section in the web.config like shown in **Example 4**.